kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

-When users register an account using Kadena SpireKey, the cryptographic algorithm used to generate the public and secret keys is different from the cryptographic algorithm used to generate the public and secret keys for previous Kadena accounts.
-To differentiate Kadena SpireKey account public keys from other public keys, transactions must include both the public key and the `scheme` attribute set to `WebAuthn` as its value.
+When users register an account using Kadena SpireKey, the cryptographic algorithm used to generate the public and secret keys is different from the cryptographic algorithm and ED25519 signature scheme used to generate the public and secret keys for other Kadena accounts.
+To differentiate Kadena SpireKey account public keys from other public keys, transactions must include both the public key and the `scheme` attribute set to `WebAuthn` as its value when signing transactions.

 ```ts
 { pubKey: webAuthnPublicKey, scheme: 'WebAuthn' }